 These are not in any sense ‘pirated’ or ‘illegal’ titles, a myth engendered by those trying to sell absurdly overpriced books restricted further by DRM.
 So called ‘legal’ copies of books add to the tendency towards illiteracy observable in countries like America, and aid also in the drive to undermine civil rights, protections and freedoms (and you thought Big Brother was just a story).
 Copyright enforcement is about making money, not about reading or open discussion.

 While a search such as “free ebook downloads” will give a huge variety of sites apparently offering everything you could want, some are better than others.
 Beware of so called ‘pirate’ sites, and many torrent sites, which include those trying to sell you ‘memberships’, who ask you to ‘register’, record perhaps your email address and other details about you, and are part of the unrelenting American obsession with making money that fuels so much internet traffic.
 If you proceed with caution you may find what you are looking for; there are some genuine sharers left.
 Following are some sites I found useful.
+Other places are good torrent sites, which do exist still, and Usenet for which you need a search client and a news host.

 This is a Russian site (but an English language version).
 Russia has different copyright laws to other countries, the State apparently buying rights and making them available to authorised outlets.
 The site calls itself “the largest ebook library” and does have a huge range.
 Titles are sometimes available in languages other than English.
 You can also buy titles through the site.
 Like all sites offering a free service it is hijacked by hackers from time to time.
+You could also try this similar site:

 Roy Glashan’s Library is an Australian site which offers a strange juxtaposition of Greek and Roman classics and early writers of detective fiction and SF and fantasy.
 These are obviously his favourites, and titles are restricted by copyright laws.
 Titles are offered in epub for download or can be read online in an exceptionally clear format, often with original cover art.